Melloow

-Melt your emotions โ an AR mobile app for anonymous emotional release, where feelings become physical objects you can throw away.
+Melt your emotions.
+An AR mobile app for anonymous emotional release, where feelings become physical objects you can throw away.

+The project started with one question: how might we create a safe way for people to release emotions?
 Not process them publicly.
 Not share them with others.
-Just release them โ privately, physically, completely.
+Just release them, privately, physically, completely.

 Research